 Ultimately, Hallberg’s confident, technically masterful performance led him to victory.
 In addition to earning the Young Guitarist of the Year title, he received a beautiful PRS S2 Singlecut Semi-Hollow in Scarlet Red and a year’s supply of Ernie Ball strings.

-With Young Guitarist of the Year 2019 well underway, we caught up with Hunter to revisit his memories of being involved in the competition and to get some tips for any young guitarists thinking about entering.
+With Young Guitarist of the Year 2019 (powered by Ernie Ball) well underway, we caught up with Hunter to revisit his memories of being involved in the competition and to get some tips for any young guitarists thinking about entering.
 With guest judges including Alice Cooper shredder Nita Strauss, instrumental guitar prodigy Plini and YouTube/Toska star Rabea Massaad, Young Guitarist 2019 is not to be missed.

 Under 16 and ready to enter?
 Head to the bottom of this article and upload a link to your entry video using the form (don't forget to select 'Young Guitarist' from the dropdown menu).
 Good luck!